ammiellewb/AntiGhost/README.md

 - For production, consider using a more secure method for API key management
 - Convex and Firebase provide built-in security rules and authentication

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes